Sayed Shirzad

 Sayed Shirzad (born 1 October 1994) is an Afghan cricketer.
 Shirzad is a right-handed batsman who bowls left-arm at a medium pace.

 Domestic career

 Shirzad represented Afghanistan Under-19s in the 2011 Under-19 World Cup Qualifier in Ireland.
 He made his Twenty20 debut for the Afghan Cheetahs in the Faysal Bank Twenty-20 Cup against Rawalpindi Rams.
-He wasn't required to bat in this match, while with the ball he bowled two wicket-less overs.
+He bowled two wicket-less overs in the match, and was not required to bat.

 He made his List A debut for Boost Region in the 2018 Ghazi Amanullah Khan Regional One Day Tournament on 11 July 2018.
 He was the leading wicket-taker for Boost Region during the tournament, with twelve dismissals in six matches.

 T20 franchise career

 In September 2018, he was named in Kandahar's squad in the first edition of the Afghanistan Premier League tournament.
 He was the leading wicket-taker for the Kandahar Knights in the tournament, with sixteen dismissals in eight matches.